Helena Valley - Boya

 Location and boundaries

-Helena Valley - Boya is bounded by the Helena River, Frederic Street, Scott Street, Coulston Road, the Railway Reserves Heritage Trail and the locality of Greenmount in the north, the locality of Darlington in the east, Helena Valley Road and the Shire of Kalamunda in the south and Rifle Range and Military Road in the west.
+Helena Valley - Boya is bounded by the Helena River, Frederic Street, Scott Street, Coulston Road, the Railway Reserves Heritage Trail and the locality of Greenmount in the north, the locality of Darlington in the east, Helena Valley Road and the City of Kalamunda in the south and Rifle Range and Military Road in the west.

 Helena Valley was named after the Helena River which runs through the area.
 Boya was named from an Aboriginal word meaning rock or stone.